dann1/one-deploy/code_style.md

 ### 2.2 Use "conditional blocks"

-Please take a look at the idiom below, this is the way we recommend how to implement complex conditionals.
+Please take a look at the idiom below, this is the way we recommend for implementing complex conditionals.
 Note, there is no `name:` attribute that we skip on purpose, so the whole expression is similar to a regular *if* statement.

 > [!IMPORTANT]
-> Please add `name:` attribute to most tasks with the exception of this `when/block` idiom and (if you wish) `include/import` statements.
+> Please add the `name:` attribute to most tasks except this `when/block` idiom and (if you wish) `include/import` statements.

 ```yaml
 - when: custom_fact == 'custom_value'